Medicines: how the government wants to limit shortages

 Knowing that “other tests will arrive on the market in other pathologies”, its authors recommended that the executive “consider” making the delivery of antibiotics for tonsillitis conditional on the performance of a test in the pharmacist.
 And this, “from 2025” if there is no “substantial improvement” in the use of Trods by next summer.

-It remains to be seen how doctors will react to the announcement of a measure affecting their prescriptions when they are already very upset about the checks carried out on sick leave prescriptions by Health Insurance.
+It remains to be seen how doctors will react to the announcement of a measure affecting their prescriptions when they are already very upset regarding the checks carried out on sick leave prescriptions by Health Insurance.
 Relations between general practitioner unions and the authorities have been stormy in recent months amid demands over the prices of consultations.
 After the failure of negotiations between Health Insurance and doctors’ unions on the agreement linking them to Social Security, discussions are supposed to resume, a priori next month.

 1694852885